Estimated reading time: 14 minutes

-We kept this on our checklist because in the event that we do carry debt we can create a payoff plan.
+We kept this on our checklist because if we do carry debt, we can create a payoff plan.

-This may mean we need to get organize getting a mortgage which is why we leave it.
+This may mean we need to get organized in getting a mortgage which is why we leave it.

 Update Net Worth Statement